 Access vs Excess – Conclusion

 So we learn that “access” is the opportunity or ability to use or enter something while “excess” defines the state of something extra.
-They might sound the same, but it is important to spot the difference and use it correctly.
-Make sure you remember their functions and meanings and do not misspell them, or it will certainly change the entire meaning of the sentence.
+They might sound the same, but it is important to spot and use the difference correctly.
+Make sure you remember their functions and meanings and do not misspell them, or it will undoubtedly change the entire meaning of the sentence.